 In early PY5, the Company hired a new ICSP - CLEAResult.
-Through the launch of the C&I Kits program in Q3 & Q4 of PY5, the program has achieved a certain level of savings, however we have not approved building performance type projects in this program to date.
-The new ICSP has updated the existing program website to launch this new program.
-The ICSP also updated existing calculators to comply with the 2014 PA TRM.
-To increase participation in this program, CLEAResult is marketing this program to upstream program allies - e.g., consulting engineers, designers, & building owners and operators.
+In Q3 & Q4 of PY5, through the launch of the C&I Kits program, we have achieved certain level of savings in this program.
+However, to date, we have not approved building performance type projects in this program.
+The new CSP has updated the existing program website to launch this new program.
+Plus the CSP also updated the existing calculators to comply with the 2014 PA TRM.
+To increase participation in this program, CLEAResult in marketing this program to upstream program allies - e.g., consulting engineers, designers, & building owners and operators.
 CLEAResult is also promoting this program to organizations like US Green Building Council and Green Building Alliance.
-To help facilitate participation in this program, CLEAResult has created a corporate level technical team that works directly with customers' design teams.
-In October 2013, the Company imposed M&V threshold criteria for large savings projects - all new lighting projects with expected savings above 1,000 MWh, and all new non-lighting projects with expected savings above 500 MWh, were evaluated prior to rebate approval.
+To help ease the participation in this program, CLEAResult has created a corporate level technical team that works directly with customer's design team.
+In October 2013 The Company imposed M&V criteria for large savings projects: All new lighting projects with expected savings above 1,000 MWh, and all new non-lighting projects with expected savings above 500 MWh, were evaluated prior to rebate approval.
 These thresholds have been lowered for PY6.